-The LLC and limited partnership are perfect for traders who are active, who want to write-off their business expenses, and who may want to use a portion of earnings to pay for personal expenses.
+The multi-member LLC and limited partnership are perfect for traders who are active, who want to write-off their business expenses, and who may want to use a portion of earnings to pay for personal expenses.
+Note: for traders, the single member LLC is the same as a sole proprietorship and offers no advantage.